Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Introduction

 When we apply linear algebra terminology (such as \emph{rank}, \emph{eigenvalues}, \emph{signature}, or \emph{positive semidefinite}) to $r$, we simply refer to the underlying matrix $C$.
 When $r$ is a polynomial, the terminology is obvious.
 When $r$ is real-analytic, then $C$ is an infinite matrix.
 After possibly rescaling so that the series converges in a neighborhood of the closed unit polydisc, $C$ defines a Hermitian trace-class operator, and the terminology easily extends to the real-analytic case; see section \ref{section:racase}.
 While the matrix depends on the point where we expand the series, we show that the rank does not change under a biholomorphic change of coordinates.
 In particular the rank does not depend on the point where we expand the series.

-In order to state the first result, we need to define what we mean by the rank of the restriction to an affine manifold.
+In order to state the first result, we define the rank of the restriction to an affine manifold.
 The Grassmannian $G(m,n)$ is the manifold of all $m$-dimensional linear subspaces of $\bC^n$, and the affine Grassmannian $G_{m,n}$ is the manifold of all affine $m$-dimensional subspaces in $\bC^n$.
 Notice that $G_{m,n}$ is an open set in $G(m+1,n+1)$.

 Let $U \subset \C^n$ be a convex neighborhood of the origin, and define $U^* := \{ z : \bar{z} \in U \}$.
 Suppose that the series \eqref{eq:series} converges in $U \times U^*$.
 Let $L$ be an affine $m$-plane in $\bC^n$ (i.e. an element of $G_{m,n}$).
 Let $E \colon \C^m \to \C^n$ be an affine embedding of $L$ in $\bC^n$.
 If $L$ intersects $U$, then define